Knoph1/Alx_DjangoLearnLab/README.md

 ---

-## Folder Structure
+## Folder / Directory Structure

-Alx_DjangoLearnLab/
-├── .vscode/                     # VS Code configuration files ├── .gitignore                   # Specifies files and directories to ignore by Git ├── README.md                    # This file, providing an overview and instructions ├── Introduction_to_Django/      # Contains the "Introduction to Django" related projects │   └── LibraryProject/          # A Django project for a library management system ├── advanced-api-project/        # Advanced API development project, covering authentication, rate-limiting, etc.
-├── advanced_features_and_security/ # Advanced Django features and security practices
+The directory structure is organized as follows:

+# Alx_DjangoLearnLab
+- `.vscode/`: Contains VS Code configuration files.
+- `.gitignore`: Specifies files and directories to ignore by Git.
+- `README.md`: This file, providing an overview and instructions.
+- `Introduction_to_Django/`: Contains projects related to an introduction to Django.
+  - `LibraryProject/`: A Django project for a library management system.
+- `advanced-api-project/`: A project that covers advanced API development, including authentication, rate-limiting, and other concepts.
+- `advanced_features_and_security/`: A collection of advanced Django features and best practices for ensuring security in your Django applications.
-├── api_project/                 # Basic Django Rest Framework API project
+- `api_project/`: A basic Django Rest Framework (DRF) API project.
-├── django-models/               # Django models creation and relationships examples ├── django_blog/                 # A Django-based blog project, implementing basic blogging features └── social_media_api/            # API for managing user profiles, posts, and interactions in a social media platform
+- `django-models/`: Examples of creating Django models and handling relationships.
+- `django_blog/`: A Django-based blog project that implements basic blogging features.
+- `social_media_api/`: An API project for managing user profiles, posts, and interactions in a social media platform.

 ---